Skyzeala/Neonworks/README.md

 A first-person puzzle shooter game

+Suddenly the facility lights have all gone out and all of the security features have activated, find your way out using your wits and your lightgun

+# Controls

+* WASD to move
+* Space to jump
+* Right click to shoot

+## Technical details

-* Developed with Unreal Engine 4
+* Developed with Unreal Engine 4.27
 * Textures made in MSPaint and Photoshop

-## Technical details

 * Made using the First Person Shooter Blueprint default

 ## Build and run instructions